konosmgr/youtuber-bidding-app/STATE.md

 - Extensive use of backdrop-blur, semi-transparency, and shadow effects to complement the animated background
 - Fixed layout structure to ensure proper scrolling while maintaining visual effects
 - Enhanced 3D card display with ultra-detailed Z-layering for maximum depth perception (20+ depth levels)
+- Staggered letter animations for text elements with independent transition delays
+- Vertical text replacement animations using absolute positioning and transforms
 - Time-based sine/cosine wave animations for natural movement in card interactions
 - Dynamic color transitions based on hover state with breathing animations for subtle scaling effects
 - Staggered element animations with custom timing for a more polished user experience
 - Multi-stage animations with blur effects for more elegant card entrances
 - Floating particle systems with independent movement in card backgrounds
+- SVG circle animations for progress indication in interactive buttons
+- Advanced cubic-bezier easing for realistic motion in expanding/closing animations
+- Text animations with staggered delays for enhanced visual hierarchy
 - Consistent card styling across the application with standardized dimensions (500px for active auctions, 450px for past auctions)
 - Grayscale and filter effects for past auctions to distinguish them from current auctions
 - Teal color accents and subtle black backgrounds for past auction section